 We make our own char siu marinade of garlic, red bean curd, red miso, five spice, honey, soy sauce, rice vinegar and sherry and process til smooth.
-By making our own marinade, we know what goes into it - some funky stuff, to be sure, like preserved red bean curd and red miso - but no rubbish or preservatives, and we keep the ingredients gluten free.
+By making our own marinade, we know what goes into it - some funky stuff, to be sure, but no rubbish or preservatives, and we keep the ingredients gluten free.

 We marinate the chicken supremes and then vacuum-seal them tightly so that the flavours permeate the chicken breasts.